 A project manager must execute all facets of a project from start to finish and ensure it meets the guidelines provided by the client.
-Project managers need to establish a budget that's approved by management in addition to creating a schedule and setting deadlines for each step of the production process.
-Overall, receiving a project manager certification can increase your skills and improve your efficiency of the tasks you're working on.
+Project managers need to establish a budget that's approved by management, in addition to creating a schedule and setting deadlines for each step of the production process.
+Overall, receiving a project manager certification can increase your skills and improve your efficiency.

 In this article, we outline what a project manager certification is, its benefits and the top types of project manager certifications you can get to improve your skills.